MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - When you change an existing single-region trail to log all regions, CloudTrail logs events from all regions in your account
 - In the console, by default, you create a trail that logs events in all AWS Regions
   - to log events in single region, use AWS CLI
+- By default, CloudTrail event log files are encrypted using Amazon S3 server-side encryption (SSE)
+- can use log file integrity validation feature to determine whether a log file was modified, deleted, or unchanged
+  - SHA-256 for hashing and SHA-256 with RSA for digital signing

 ### AWS Config

 - a service that enables you to assess, audit, and evaluate the configurations of your AWS resources
+  - Evaluate your AWS resource configurations for desired settings.
+  - Get a snapshot of the current configurations of the supported resources that are associated with your AWS account.
+  - Retrieve configurations of one or more resources that exist in your account.
+  - Retrieve historical configurations of one or more resources.
+  - Receive a notification whenever a resource is created, modified, or deleted.
+  - View relationships between resources.
+For example, you might want to find all resources that use a particular security group.
 - continuously monitors and records your AWS resource configurations and allows you to **automate the evaluation of recorded configurations against desired configurations**
 - you can review changes in configurations and relationships between AWS resources, dive into detailed resource configuration histories, and determine your overall compliance against the configurations specified in your internal guidelines
 - enables you to simplify compliance auditing, security analysis, change management, and operational troubleshooting